Kulu Mele’s 50-year Spirit of Reciprocation

-Ogun (Edward Smallwood) is first paraded in on The People’s shoulders, championed and cheered.
+Ogun (James Ali Wilkie) is first paraded in on The People’s shoulders, championed and cheered.
 He stomps forward on each leg, pulses his chest forward and raises his hands with straight arms in a gesture of disbelief when The People ignore him, then disappears behind shear green fabric panels sewn with shapes of large leaves.

 Yemaya (Ama Schley), the goddess of oceans and rivers, is the first orisha to attempt to draw Ogun out.
 She displays a gentle certainty of her position.
 Holding the edge of her top layer skirt, trimmed with dark blue and aqua, she flicks the skirt quickly as she turns, rendering the illusion of ocean waves across the stage.